matrix-org/matrix-spec-proposals/content/client-server-api/_index.md

 The "raw" format of a room event, which is used internally by homeservers and between homeservers via the Server-Server API, depends on the ["room version"](/rooms) in use by the room.
-See, for example, the defintions in [room version 1](/rooms/v1#event-format) and [room version 3](/rooms/v3#event-format).
+See, for example, the definitions in [room version 1](/rooms/v1#event-format) and [room version 3](/rooms/v3#event-format).